 - This program is designed to offer parents the opportunity to learn about, and discuss the effects of divorce and separation on minor children.
 This class is intended to educate parents, not counsel them.

 - Participants attend either two, two-hour classes or one, four-hour class.
 You may attend either two consecutive Tuesdays from 7 to 9 p.m., two consecutive Saturdays from 9 to 11 a.m., Tuesday from 7 to 9 p.m. and Saturday from 9 to 11 a.m. combination (when available), or a four-hour Saturday class from 9 a.m. to 1 p.m.. (when available).

-- Classes are held at McHenry County College's main campus, 8900 U.S. Highway 14, Crystal Lake.
+- Classes are held at McHenry County College, 8900 U.S. Highway 14, Crystal Lake.
 Room location and class date will be included in the confirmation letter that will be mailed to the address you register with.
 Map and driving directions ⇒

 - HOW MUCH:

-- Registration fee is $60 per person (materials included) and is due in full at the time of registration.
+- Course fee is $75 per person (materials included) and is due in full at the time of registration.
 Pay the fee to McHenry County College; DO NOT pay the Court.
 We accept personal check (no starter checks), certified bank check, money order or Visa, MasterCard or Discover.
-You must make a cash payment in person in A258 at the main McHenry County College campus, 8900 U.S. Highway 14, Crystal Lake.
+You must make a cash payment in person in A258 at MCC, 8900 U.S. Highway 14, Crystal Lake.

 You should know that:

 - When you complete the class, we will communicate your attendance to the Court if you have registered with a case number.
 If you register without a case number, it is your responsibility to file your certificate of completion with the court.

 - Effective January 1, 2015 each reschedule will result in a $25 reschedule fee.
 To reschedule call (815) 479-7591.